someengineering/resoto.com/blog/2022/05-16-resoto-metrics/index.md

 ...
 ```

 Here you can add your own metrics.
-As [previously explained](#aggregating), the `aggregate` expression in the `search` field is what creates the metric.
+As [previously explained](#aggregating), the `aggregate` expression in the `search` field is what creates the samples of a metric.

 This config can be updated at runtime.
 Next time the `metrics` [workflow](https://resoto.com/docs/concepts/automation/workflow) is run Resoto Metrics will generate the new metric and from then on provide it to Prometheus.